samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 # Neural-Projection-Skip-Gram

-This repository contains end-to-end implementation of NP-SG and DAN model.
-We first train a Neural Projection Skip-Gram model and then using the embeddings train a deep-average network for SST-fine classification task.
+This repository contains end-to-end implementation of Neural Projection with Skip Gram (NP-SG) and Deep Averaging Network (DAN) model.
+We first train a NP-SG model and then leverage the trained projected embeddings to train a DAN for SST-fine classification task.
+Our goal is to compare the performance with embeddings from Language models.

+### Steps

-You need to set the input parameters for in `config.py`
+1. You need to set the input parameters for in `config.py`
+2. Run `pip install -r requirements.txt `
+3. Run `python setup.py`

 TO BE UPDATED SOON